-- A company whose receipts or accruals of whatever nature would be exempt from tax under section 10 - An approved public benefit organisation or recreational club
+- A company whose receipts or accruals of whatever nature would be exempt from normal tax under section 10 [paragraph (i)(cc)]. - A company that is a public benefit organisation or recreational club that has been approved by the Commissioner under section 30 or 30A [paragraph (i)(dd)].

-As a result, Article 24(5) will not apply when the proviso excludes a non-resident controlling company from a group of companies because resident companies who are similarly exempt from South African income tax are also excluded from relief under the corporate rules.
+As a result, Article 24(5) will not apply when paragraph (i) of the proviso excludes a non-resident controlling company from a group of companies because resident companies who are similarly exempt from South African income tax are also excluded from relief under the corporate rules.